k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

 * **Unique** - the Catalog Masking Actors should produce a unique value across the Catalog (that is, the masking value will be unique).
 * **Consistent & Unique** - the Catalog Masking Actors should produce a consistent yet unique value across the Catalog.
 * **Generate value** - the Catalog Masking Actors should produce a random value, not consistent and not unique.
 * **OFF** - the Catalog Masking mechanism should not mask the field.
-This valid value is useful when a custom masking logic is required.
-In this case, it is the implementor's responsibility to add the custom masking logic to the relevant LU population.
+This valid value is useful when custom masking logic is required.
+In such case, it is the implementor's responsibility to add the custom masking logic to the relevant LU population.